ericthecurious/node-agent-boards/README.md

 # board-of-transformers

-Assemble a collection of LLM personas into a Board of Transformers
+Assemble a collection of LLM personas like a board of directors